ARUMANDESU/QA_Notes_CRUD/README.md

 Smoke testing checks the basic functionality of your application to ensure it runs without critical errors.
 Smoke test runs before more extensive testing.
 ---
-I think that smoke test is not necessary for this crud app, no where to place.
+But I think that smoke test is not necessary for this crud app, no where to place.
 Because smoke testing checks the basic functionality of your application to ensure it runs without critical errors.